jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And here rose Wikipedia's antagonists.
 Professors loved to belittle the public's articles as rubbish.
 They even used the Death Star and disallowed students from referencing Wikipedia's materials in their school work.
 Yet professors refused to improve, or to assign students to improve, Wikipedia.

 Instead of stepping up, the professors performed some dark majic.
-Despite exceptional referencing abilities and wide-spread adoption, our community's official (and very knowledgeable) experts still tried to convince people Wikipedia was garbage.
+Despite exceptional referencing abilities and wide-spread adoption, our society's official (and very knowledgeable) experts still tried to convince people Wikipedia was garbage.

 The professors felt the lever of power over society's knowledge was theirs by right.

 The problem for the professors was it turned out "expert" answers, and "regular" answers are the same.
 The movies are expensive because of the [1948 Paramount Decrees](https://en.wikipedia.org/wiki/United_States_v._Paramount_Pictures,_Inc.) banning studios working with theatres.
 [Candy apples are real apples](https://en.wikipedia.org/wiki/Candy_apple).
 And, washing hands, social distancing, and self-isolating is so far the best defense against [COVID-19](https://en.wikipedia.org/wiki/Coronavirus_disease_2019).

 We can all look up these facts because Wikipedia puts the levers of power into our hands!
 A massive community voluntarily shares their knowledge one "edit now" at a time and fiercely protects their common knowledge with "undo now."

 Nobody tells them, pays them, or forces them to.

-Because writing or reading a Wikipedia article, is Nature's small dopamine rush.
+Because writing or reading a Wikipedia article, is Nature's majic, and thus it's own reward.
 It's not perfect, there's still room for improvement, but Wikipedia is far better than buying an encyclopedia set every few years.
 Heck, while writing this book, I've used YouTube, Project Gutenberg, and Wikipedia dozens of times and never checked my university lecture notes or course readers once.
 Not out of malice, digital tools are simply faster to search through.

 That's the story of Wikipedia.
 Invented by protagonists, upgraded to society's reference tool by player gods.
 Few believed it was possible because even professional educators don't understand new tools always unpower the few, to empower the rest.

-Wikipedia shows off the power of open-source technology.
-But also how important open-source content such as books, manuals, rules, discussions, and regulations are when changing the world.

 Interestingly, after I finally conceded temporary defeat to my personal Darth Blockbuster, I uploaded a few pages to Wikipedia instead.
 Not as helpful as my app, but it took just a few weeks of work, and one "edit now" button, to make it real.